 Where the Company detects a direct or indirect violation by the supplier of the AXA Group requirements relating to corporate responsibility, the violation would be discussed directly with the supplier with a view to establishing a mutually agreed and documented corrective action plan.
 Where any issue is not resolved satisfactorily, the Company reserves the contractual right to end its relationship with the relevant supplier.

-ln order to reinforce the commitment of the Company to the AXA corporate responsibility requirements, a clearly documented process for all supplier selection and contracting was defined by the Company headquarters in 2017 with respect to outsourcing.
+In order to reinforce the commitment of the Company to the AXA corporate responsibility requirements, a clearly documented process for all supplier selection and contracting was defined by the Company headquarters in 2017.
 Guidelines on this process have been shared with all branches and subsidiaries of the Company, acting as guidance for local implementation who have leveraged partnerships with other AXA entities in the jurisdiction of the branch or subsidiary.
-The focus of the improvements will be to ensure uniform outsourcing selection and contract management, including closer monitoring of the relationship with suppliers du ring the next financial year.
+The focus of the improvements are to ensure uniform outsourcing selection and contract management, including closer monitoring of the relationship with suppliers during the next financial year.

 6. Training and information available to staff

-ln the future, the Company plans to roll-out an awareness training programme for procurement employees to give them a detailed knowledge of AXl\s corporate responsibility principles.
-This training programme will highlight the instrumental raie of responsible procurement in order to ensure that AXA engages with responsible suppliers.
+During 2018 the roll-out of an awareness training programme for procurement personnel was commenced.
+Its objectives are to give them a detailed knowledge of AXA’s corporate responsibility principles and an understanding of the importance of responsible procurement to ensure AXA engages with responsible suppliers.

 The Company’s Board of Directors approved this statement on 14 June 2019, which constitutes the Company’s slavery and human trafficking statement for the financial year ending 2018.